KoBeWi/Godot-Project-Builds/README.md

 ![](Media/TaskCustomTask.png)

-An arbitrary task for operations not covered by other tasks, and it's not worth it to make a new task type.
+An arbitrary task for operations not covered by other tasks, to use when it's not worth it to make a new task type.
 The task allows to specify a raw command and argument list that will be invoked during execution.
 It's very flexible, but requires manually providing all necessary data.

 **Options**
 - **Command:** Command that will be executed.
-It will be invoked like from terminal, but the working directory is undefined, so you should either use absolute path or global commands.
+It will be invoked like from a terminal, but the working directory is undefined, so you should either use absolute path or global commands.
 - **Arguments:** List of arguments provided for the command.
 They are automatically wrapped in quotes when necessary.

 ### Export Project